latent-to/developer-docs/docs/keys/proxies/index.md

 Proxies enable secure delegation of account responsibilities.
 Below are common scenarios where proxies are used effectively:

+- **Staking operations**: Keep your coldkey secure in cold storage while using a proxy to manage staking operations.
+See [Staking with a Proxy](./staking-with-proxy) for a complete tutorial.
-- **Operational delegation**: run operational tasks (e.g., staking, subnet operations) from a hot wallet while securing funds in a cold wallet.
+- **Operational delegation**: run operational tasks (e.g., subnet operations) from a hot wallet while securing funds in a cold wallet.
-- **Least-privilege permissions**: only allow a constrained set of calls (e.g., small transfers, staking-only, registration-only).
+- **Least-privilege permissions**: only allow a constrained set of calls (e.g., small transfers, registration-only).
 - **Automated agents**: let bots/services act with limited authority.

 ## How it works